BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/creating_your_first_se_mod.md

 # Creating your first SE Mod

-This tutorial will walk you through creating a simple mod with Norbyte's Script Extender(SE).

-We will create a mod that stops your companions from going back to their tent once in camp.
-Aditionally we will utilize SE together with `stats` to make this toggleable.
+This tutorial will walk you through creating a simple mod with Norbyte's Script Extender(SE) that stops your companions from going back to their tent while in camp.
+Aditionally we will utilize SE together with `stats` to make this behaviour toggleable.

 This tutorial is based on **Satan & Alithea Ancunín's** implementation of [Stay still in camp and play idle animations anywhere](https://www.nexusmods.com/baldursgate3/mods/9731).
 Please note that the final mod also adds idle animations, which isn't part of this tutorial.

 > If you have not used SE before, it's recommended to read [Getting started with Script Extender](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) first.
 {.is-warning}

 ## 1. Outlining your strategy

 First, you are going to be organizing the functions and game elements you will be needing for your mod.
 One of the best resources for this can be found on [Laughing Leader's Github](https://github.com/LaughingLeader/BG3ModdingTools/blob/master/generated/Osi.lua), which contains a list of Osiris (native) functions you can use.
 To find the flags, spells, passives or any other game elements you might need, you can use [Norbsearch](https://bg3.norbyte.dev/search), or index your game files using [ShinyHobo's Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool).

 ## 2. Preparing your workspace